prometheus-operator/prometheus-operator/Documentation/user-guides/exposing-prometheus-and-alertmanager.md

     alertmanager: main
 ```

-Then a corresponding `Ingress` object would be as follows.
+A corresponding Ingress object would be:

 ```yaml
 apiVersion: extensions/v1beta1